Airat Ichmouratov: Klezmer influences

-One of the most notable indications of klezmer influence is discernible in Ichmouratov's composition “One day of an almost ordinary life” for Clarinet and String Quartet or String Orchestra Op.47 composed in 2015.
+One of the most notable indications of klezmer influence can be found in Ichmouratov's composition “One day of an almost ordinary life” for Clarinet and String Quartet or String Orchestra Op.47 composed in 2015.
 It was commissioned, premiered and recorded by French-Canadian clarinetist Andre Moisan and Montreal-based Molinari String Quartet.
 Composition written in tradition of classical concerto works, showcasing a solo clarinet, which can optionally be paired with a bass clarinet, in three movements that linked to each other.
-Throughout the piece, we can discern various elements drawn from klezmer traditional music such as doina and freylech, the most common and straightforward type of klezmer dance tune, which is characterized by a 2/4 time signature and is designed for group circle dances.
-For the principal theme of the second movement Ichmouratov used a traditional klezmer tune -Di Sapozhkelekh.
+It incorporates elements of traditional klezmer music, including the doina and freylech, the most common type of klezmer dance tune, which is characterized by a 2/4 time signature and is designed for group circle dances.
+For the principal theme of the second movement Ichmouratov used a traditional klezmer tune - Di Sapozhkelekh.